Dedekind561/javascript-todo-app/README.md

 In this file you will write queries that will collect data about the use of the app.

-**_In Python_** - each function will use the helper function return_data_from_query that will go to the database, run a given query and return the data it receives back.
-The functions all have a variable called query that is set to an empty string.
-Replace this empty string with the query you want to run in the function.

-**_In Javascript_** - each function has been set up with a sample query in it.
+**_In JavaScript_** - each function has been set up with a sample query in it.
 The functions will return a Promise.
 Replace the sample query with the query you want the function to return.

 If you want to view the results of these functions open your application up in a new tab and add _/view_aggs_ to the address bar.